demonnico/TOT2/README.md

 TOT2
 ====

-New TOT project, use rails. developing..................so don't download me right now : D
+An Apple OTA server, includes a server to upload beta test ipa packages and a web app to let others download beta test ipa packages.

+#Features
+1.Dynamic manifest technology, sqlite and local file storage makes server migration be easy.
+2.Management of apps.
+3.Management of users and permissions.

+#What's new
+App management.
+User and permission management.

+#It's a Rails app
 Created in rails 3.2.13, tested in rails 3.2.13 and rails 4.0

 Use [devise](https://github.com/plataformatec/devise) 3.0.0
 Use [cancan](https://github.com/ryanb/cancan) 1.6.10